nobleo/off_highway_sensor_drivers/off_highway_premium_radar_msgs/README.md

 interface of the premium radar to ROS messages.

 The naming of messages and fields is aligned to the UDP interface description but updated (e.g., written verbosely) to adhere ROS naming conventions.
+All mapped fields contain a comment with the original name of the UDP signal from the **Technical Customer Information**.

 ## Messages